Penn-TopGuNN/TopGuNN/README.md

 ## Running queries on the CPU

-	6.	word_sim_search.py / word_sim_search.sh
+	6.	synchronized_word_sim_search.sh --> runs synchronized_word_sim_search.py

+		This handles a single query matrix or if you have several query matrices you want to run TopGuNN over If you have multiple query matrices you can indicate this with --MULTI_QUERY flag on command line.
+		You must have json files of trigger words for each query matrix.
+		Ex.
+		Acquit.json ##[["change"], ["demoted"]]
+		Sentence.json ## [["sentence"], ["sentenced"], ["sentenced"]]
+		Demotion.json ## [["change"], ["demoted"]]

-		Running your queries!
-Using the query matrix that was generated in embed_and_filter.py, each content word is queried for and searched in the annoy or faiss index (whichever one was created)
+		Using the query matrix that was generated in embed_and_filter_job_launcher.py, each content word is queried for and synchronized searched over all the annoy or faiss indexes (whichever index you created).
+		Then, all the results from all of the indexes are combined at the very end to give you the fastest similarity search possible.

 		Expected output files

-		- eventprimitives.csv     //results in csv format of the retrieved sentences
+		- synchronized_word_sim_search_results.csv     //results in csv format of the retrieved sentences
-		- wordsimsearch.stdout    //results in .txt format of the results
+		- synchronized_word_sim_search.stdout    //results in .txt format of the results